fbpx

 Simeon is a licensed Project Management Professional PMP®, recognized by the Project Management Institute PMI® (the world’s leading project management membership body) and a member of Association of Cost Engineers (AACE).
 He is an engineer with background in Polymer Engineering and holds a Master of Engineering Management (MEM) degree from River State University of Science and Technology, Port Harcourt, Rivers State.
 He has published papers in reputed journals.

-He can be reached at his LinkedIn profile or his website.
+He can be reached on his website.

 LinkedIn